janorlinski/histgui/README.md

 5. At this point, the GUI refreshes the .txt file in real time.
 However, this does not provide that the .txt file itself will change.
 To emulate a simple serial tramsission you can run transmitter.C which will reset the transmission.txt file and add a line of data to it every second.

-6. This GUI also includes a "Smoothing" slider which allows to smooth out the data and a "Zoom to last 48h" button (active only if DAQ has been started once!).
+6. This GUI also includes a "Smoothing" slider which allows to smooth out the data and a "Zoom to last 48h" radio button.

 7. Last interesting widget is the second control button for temperature.
-It is hard-coded for the current example to show whether the current temperature value is pleasant.
+It is hard-coded for the temperature example to show whether current outdoor conditions are pleasant.
 It can be easily adjusted to be color-coded for another parameter of the "slow control", e.g. HV on a detector or working gas pressure.

 8. If you wish to exit, it's best to use the dedicated "Exit" button to avoid crashes.